-In an age when Rabbis didn't even talk to women in public—much less teach them and enter into Bible study with them—Jesus broke all the rules.
-In John 4, he visits publicly with a woman who was also a (despised) Samaritan woman and through her he reaches her whole village.
-In Luke 10, Jesus not only discusses and teaches God's word with a woman, but he emphasizes that this is the one crucial thing about which she should be concerned.
-Women are not only given the opportunity to associate with and learn from Jesus, but just as the men are, they are also told that this is the primary concern—to know Jesus, his words, and his kingdom.
+In an age when Rabbis didn't even talk to women in public — much less teach them and enter into Bible study with them — Jesus broke all the traditional rules.
+In John 4, he visited publicly with a woman who was a Samaritan and was therefore despised by most Jews.
+Yet, through her, he reached her whole village.
+Here, in Luke 10, Jesus not only discussed and taught God's word with a woman, but he emphasized that his teaching was the one crucial thing about which she should be concerned.
+Women were not only given the opportunity to associate with and learn from Jesus, but just as the men were, they were also told that knowing Jesus, his words, and his Kingdom was the primary concern.

 Father, please let nothing hinder me from placing Jesus first in my life.
-Please use me to influence all those in my family to see that this should be her or his primary concern.
-In Jesus' name I pray.
+Please use me to influence all those in my family to see that he should be their primary concern.
+In Jesus' name, I pray.
 Amen.

 Related Scripture Readings

 - Luke 8:1-3

 - 2 Timothy 1:5; 3:14-15